OwlfaceGames/owlface_archive/docs/intro.md

 ## Useful Info

 This page is primarily intended as a list of all of the included games in the archive.
-Each game will also have it's own page with a more detailed description, controls (if it's playable), a link to source code (if included) and a link to any binaries (if included).
+Each game will also have its own page with a more detailed description, controls (if it's playable), a link to source code (if included) and a link to any binaries (if included).

-If there is a browser build avaliable it will be playable on the games page.
+If there is a browser build available it will be playable on the games page.

 ::: tip
 You can find downloadable binaries for games as GitHub [releases](https://github.com/OwlfaceGames/owlface_archive/releases) and any game source code in the [source_code](https://github.com/OwlfaceGames/owlface_archive/tree/master/source_code) folder in the repo.